dr-riz/diabetes/README.md

 where v represents the statistical difference.

 Note, the accuracy of ZeroR dropped to about 50% as anticipated.
 The accuracy of LR is still close to our previous best.
-Determining statistical significance of accuracies for LR across the data sets is still outstanding.
+Determining statistical significance of accuracies for LR across the datasets is still outstanding.

 Next, the Area under ROC in the Weka Experiment are stated below: